 When we use induction, we can collect enough feathers to arrive at our 4-ton weight.
 However, remaining addicted to deduction will be a fruitless search as 4-ton feathers are far rarer in this universe than intelligent life.

-Once we apply induction and realize that all our data points indicate that it is more logical to presume that we share this universe with other forms of intelligent life, we then have an evolutionary responsibility to prepare the human species to engage with FSILs.
-We cannot have social conversations on how to engage with FSILs if we cannot even apply Epistemology properly to arrive at the conclusion that the universe was not made just for the human species.
-Once we collectively arrive at the realization that it is more prudent to prepare to engage with FSILs instead of figuratively burying our heads in the sand, we can then begin to organize our society to engage with other forms of intelligent life, especially with advanced technologies.
+Once we apply induction and realize that all our data points indicate that it is more logical to presume that we share this universe with other forms of intelligent life, we then have an evolutionary responsibility to prepare the human species to engage with NHI.
+We cannot have social conversations on how to engage with NHI if we cannot even apply Epistemology properly to arrive at the conclusion that the universe was not made just for the human species.
+Once we collectively arrive at the realization that it is more prudent to prepare to engage with NHI instead of figuratively burying our heads in the sand, we can then begin to organize our society to engage with other forms of intelligent life, especially with advanced technologies.
+Specifically, we can begin to formulate internationally accepted guidelines on how to engage with NHI, much like we have guidelines for engaging with certain species of wild animals.

-The question of “Are we alone in the universe?” is not a properly formulated question insofar as it seeks to apply deduction to produce this knowledge.
-When we apply induction, we can arrive at the conclusion that we share this universe with other forms of intelligent life.
-We can further build on this knowledge by reorganizing society to prepare to engage with FSILs.
+The question of “Are we alone in the universe/Multiverse?” is not a properly formulated question insofar as it seeks to apply deduction to produce this knowledge.
+When we apply induction, we can arrive at the conclusion that we share reality with other forms of intelligent life, and that such forms of intelligent life are aware of our species and location in the Multiverse.
+We can further build on this knowledge by reorganizing society to prepare to engage with NHI.

 Thank you and have a content day